 - Epiphany: What will your character learn and how will they change?
 Bella will learn this is a terrible idea because werepire hybrids are impossible to control.
 She will have to foster cooperation between the Cullens and the Black pack to help quell the werepire population.

 Bring these questions together to write a one-paragraph summary of your main character’s storyline.
-To do this, you may want to follow Joseph Campbell’s concept of the Hero’s Journey, the monomythic adventure narrative that is the template for so many of our popular texts: Lord of the Rings, Jane Eyre, Star Wars, Harry Potter, The Hunger Games.
+To do this, you may want to read Joseph Campbell’s The Hero With A Thousand Faces, which outlines the Hero’s Journey, the monomythic adventure narrative that is the template for so many of our popular texts: Lord of the Rings, Jane Eyre, Star Wars, Harry Potter, The Hunger Games.

 Expand Your Story: Plot Outline